TECH TIPS

 You may need to download new Drivers...

-With the New Year and the end of the holidays, many people have purchased or received as gifts new computers.
-These new computers usually are running Microsoft’s newest Operating System, Windows 7.
+Many people have purchased or received as gifts new computers.
+These new computers usually are running Microsoft’s newest Operating System, Windows 10.
 Some of you also received new peripherals with the new computers, such as printers or digital cameras.
-Since Windows 7 is so new, the peripherals may not contain drivers that are Windows 7 compatible.
-If the install disc that the equipment comes with does not specifically say, it has Windows 7 drivers, assume it does not!
+Since Windows 10 is so new, the peripherals may not contain drivers that are Windows 10 compatible.
+If the install disc that the equipment comes with does not specifically say, it has Windows 10 drivers, assume it does not!
 In those cases, before connecting the device to your computer, go to the manufacturer’s web site and download the proper drivers.
-Just because the device is brand new, does not mean the software in the box contains Windows 7 drivers.
-When Vista was released, some companies took a year to purge the store stock so that all equipment shipped with Windows Vista Drivers.
-The same may occur with Windows 7.
+Just because the device is brand new, does not mean the software in the box contains Windows 10 drivers.

-Using old drivers with Windows 7 may cause several problems.
+Using old drivers with Windows 10 may cause several problems.
 These range from intermittent communications to no communications at all with the new equipment.
 When downloading the drivers, make certain to download the proper drivers.
-They need to be for the proper Operating System (Windows 7 with a 32 or 64 bit Operating System) and the proper device model number.
+They need to be for the proper Operating System and the proper device model number.

 Taking these precautions will save many hours of troubleshooting either by yourself or with technical support.
-Remember if you do need to call the manufacturer’s technical support helpline, make sure you have as much information about the equipment and what you have done to resolve the problem prior to calling make sure you have plenty of time (hold times are longest this time of year) and get comfortable and relaxed before calling (a glass of wine helps).
+Remember if you do need to call the manufacturer’s technical support helpline, make sure you have as much information about the equipment and what you have done to resolve the problem prior to calling.
+Make sure you have plenty of time (hold times are often long) and get comfortable and relaxed before calling (a glass of wine helps).

 SCAM Warnings